tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/urbancode-velocity/usage.md

 | Debug | Boolean | For Getting debug logs. | No | debug |
 | Fatal | Boolean | Fail build on failed upload, rather than just making build unstable. | No | fatal |

-# Upload Deployment to urbancode velocity
+# Upload Deployment to UrbanCode Velocity

-The UploadDeployment class is used to upload deployment data to urbancode velocity.
+The UploadDeployment class is used to upload deployment data to UrbanCode Velocity.
 The versionName parameter is critical for linking to build data.
-The appName corresponds to the urbancode velocity pipeline application name, while environmentName and environmentId are used to identify the deployment environment.
+The appName corresponds to the UrbanCode Velocity pipeline application name, while environmentName and environmentId are used to identify the deployment environment.

 ```
 step([$class: